mKeRix/room-assistant/docs/guide/quickstart-pi-zero-w.md

 1. Create a config folder for room-assistant with `mkdir -p ~/room-assistant/config`.

 2. Create a new config file with `nano ~/room-assistant/config/local.yml` and put your room-assistant configuration in it.
-The example below configures the [Home Assistant](/integrations/home-assistant) and [Bluetooth Classic](/integrations/bluetooth-classic) integrations.
+The example below configures the [Home Assistant Core](/integrations/home-assistant) and [Bluetooth Classic](/integrations/bluetooth-classic) integrations.
 If you want to use something else check out the [integrations](/integrations) section.

    ```yaml
    global: